Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 The main part of the $\Delta$-phase is the same as in the Basic algorithm.
 Let $S(\Delta)=\{i\in V: \rho_f(i)-b_i\ge \Delta\}$ and $T(\Delta)=\{i\in V: \rho_f(i)-b_i\le -\Delta\}$.
 As long as $S(\Delta)\neq \emptyset$, $T(\Delta)\neq\emptyset$, send $\Delta$ units of flow from a node $s\in S(\Delta)$ to a node $t\in T(\Delta)$ on a shortest path in $E_f^F(\Delta)$ with respect to the cost function $C'_{ij}(f_{ij}+\Delta)$.
 (The existence of such a path $P$ is guaranteed by our assumption that the graph $G=(V,E)$ is strongly connected.)

 After the main part (the sequence of path augmentations) is finished, the subroutine \textsc{Extend}$(\Delta,f,F)$ adds new arcs $ij\in E\setminus F$ with $f_{ij}>(2n+m+1)\Delta$ to $F$ maintaining the linear acyclic property.
-Note that all nonlinear such arcs will be included in $F$.
+This is achieved as follows: we first add all nonlinear such arcs to $F$.
+We add a linear arc to $F$ if it does not create any (undirected) cycles in $F$.
+If adding the linear arc $ij$ would create a cycle, we do not include it in $F$, but reroute the entire flow from $ij$ using the (undirected) path in $F$ between $i$ and $j$.

 If no new arc enters $F$, then we perform \textsc{Adjust}$(\Delta/2,f,F)$ and move to the next scaling phase with the same $f$ and set the scaling factor to $\Delta/2$.
 This is done also if $F$ is extended, but it has a high discrepancy: $D_b(F)>\Delta$.